dixeed/angularjs-seed-webpack/README.md

 [`_vendors.scss`](app/commons/style/mixins/_vendors.scss) is used for the CSS3 vendor specific prefixes.

 [`bootstrap.scss`](app/commons/bootstrap.scss) is the SASS entry file as it gathers all the different files together.

+### Sourcemap
+This project is configured to generate source maps for development and production environment.
+They are generated as part of the JS bundles for dev but as separate files for production hence allowing to load them only when needed.
+There are currently only generated for JS file but it is possible to generate them for CSS files as well.

+For more information about the way you can customize the sourcemap generation process here is a [great resource](http://survivejs.com/webpack/developing-with-webpack/enabling-sourcemaps/#enabling-sourcemaps-during-development).
+Huge props to [@survivejs](https://twitter.com/survivejs) for his awesome contents.

 ### Plugins
 #### webpack.DefinePlugin